com-480-data-visualization/project-2023-ak_team/ProcessBoook.md

 ### Implementing Interactive Features

-After creating a search bar to find specific actors, we moved to the implementation of movie poster visualization.
-Initial results were less promising due to the enormous file sizes of poster images and inconsistencies in their dimensions.
-We overcame these hurdles by defining a standard dimension for all images.
+We incorporated a search bar that allowed users to search for a specific actor.
+Additionally, we developed the movie poster visualization.
+However, we encountered some challenges during its implementation.
+Initially, we faced issues with the size of the files, as there were thousands of movie posters in JPEG format spanning from 1980 to 2015.
+Moreover, the images varied in size, making it difficult to achieve a consistent and aesthetically pleasing display.
+To address these challenges, we devised a solution that assigned a default dimension to all the images, ensuring uniformity and a optimal way to store the movie poster and made it quick to fetch them.

-Implementing the radar chart and timeline density map presented its own set of challenges, especially the density timeline graph.
-Initially, we struggled with where to place a filter system for the movies.
-After several iterations, we settled on integrating the genre legend of the timeline chart as a filter button for the movie poster.
+Subsequently, we focused on implementing the two previously mentioned graphs: the radar chart and the timeline density map.
+Implementing the density timeline graph posed a significant challenge, primarily because we wanted to incorporate a filter system for the movies associated with each actor.
+Initially, we considered an external scroll button where users could select a genre to filter the movies.
+However, we found that this button disrupted the overall aesthetics of the graphs.
+To overcome this, we made the decision to merge the genre legend of the timeline chart with the filter button for the movie posters.
+This integration proved to be a particularly challenging aspect of the implementation process.

 You can see below what we wanted in Milestone 2 with these two new graphs and what we ended up with: